County Championship (rugby league)

-The County Championship was a representative competition in rugby league between 1895 and 1983.
-Throughout the competition history the championship was always contested by Lancashire and Yorkshire and at various times by Cheshire, Cumberland (Cumbria in later years), Durham and Northumberland, Glamorgan and Monmouthshire, and Other Nationalities.
+The County Championship was a representative competition of British counties in rugby league between 1895 and 1983.

+Throughout the competition history the championship was contested by Lancashire, Yorkshire (both present in every season), Cheshire, Cumbria, Durham and Northumberland, Glamorgan and Monmouthshire, and Other Nationalities.
 The games between Lancashire and Yorkshire became known as the War of the Roses.

 History

-When the northern clubs broke away from the Rugby Football Union (RFU) to form the Northern Rugby Football Union (NU) there was already a county championship competition within the RFU and the NU organised a similar competition as one of its first actions with the first fixtures being announced on 17 September 1895, only three weeks after the split from the RFU.
+When the northern clubs broke away from the Rugby Football Union (RFU) to form the Northern Rugby Football Union (NRFU) there was already a county championship competition within the RFU and the NRFU organised a similar competition as one of its first actions with the first fixtures being announced on 17 September 1895, only three weeks after the split from the RFU.

-All the constituent clubs of the NU at this point came from just three counties; Cheshire, Lancashire and Yorkshire so the championship was organised to involve sides from these three locations.
+All the constituent clubs of the NRFU at this point came from just three counties; Cheshire, Lancashire and Yorkshire so the championship was organised to involve sides from these three locations.
 Players were eligible to play for their county of birth or the county in which they first played.

-In the first season the all three teams won one game each so the NU arranged a further round of fixtures so that each county had played the others both home and away.
+In the first season the all three teams won one game each so the NRFU arranged a further round of fixtures so that each county had played the others both home and away.
 With Lancashire winning both of their second set fixture, they became the first winners of the County Championship.
 This was the only season the teams played each other twice.
 In all subsequent seasons each team only played the others once.

 The first change to the structure came in 1898 with the addition of Cumberland to the championship.
 Four years (the 1902–1903 season) later a fifth team entered the competition with a team jointly representing Durham and Northumberland playing.
 Durham and Northumberland's participation only lasted until the end of the 1903–1904 season when the county union withdrew from the Championship.